Dispatcher Salary: How Much a Truck Dispatcher Makes

 LinkedIn is especially good because it lets you find complete information about any company that's hiring.

 See how many drivers they employ, what kind of shipping and freight services they offer, and what's their position on the market.

 Use these insights during your interview and throughout the hiring process to make an impression and complete your CV with a profound understanding of the freight business.

 ZipRecruiter is another tried and tested marketplace that can be used by aspiring truck dispatchers to find jobs in specific locations.
 You can browse job openings to see the full trucking, freight, and shipping landscape of your region and understand what kind of professionals are in demand where you live.

 Transportation management systems like Track-POD were built to make everyone's job easier.
-Dispatchers get a web dashboard for route planning, optimization, fleet details, documentation, and reporting.
-Drivers get a mobile app synched with the web dashboard so that they're immediately updated on daily tasks, routes, and loads.
+Dispatchers, in particular, get a web dashboard for route planning, optimization, fleet details, documentation, and reporting.